KeyofBlueS/wav2cau/README.md

 ```
 - The timing must be within the range 0-255.
 - The timing value is separated from the caption text by a semicolon (;).
-- Caption text must use ASCII characters only.
 - You may insert empty lines between captions (including at the very beginning) to create pauses.
 Example:
 ```
 10;